Composition and Permanence

 Rublev Colours Watercolors are made with the same pigments used by watercolor masters of the 17th to 19th centuries.
 The colors are genuine single pigment paints available individually in tubes and cakes.

 We make Rublev Colours Watercolors in small batches using gum arabic and sugar syrup, which were the basic ingredients in watercolors of past centuries.
 There are no other additives to alter the characteristics of each color.
-Rublev Colours Watercolors do not contain fillers to extend colors, dispersants to disperse and granulate pigments and brighteners to intensify colors.
-Rather, each color is crafted to develop its unique character so they behave much the same as the colors of past masters.
+Rublev Colours Watercolors do not contain fillers to extend colors, dispersants to disperse and granulate pigments, and brighteners to intensify colors.
+Instead, each color is crafted to develop its unique character, so they behave much the same as the colors of past masters.

-We have provided color swatches of Rublev Colours Watercolors to not only assist in making color choices but also to indicate the behavior of each color.
+We have provided color swatches of Rublev Colours Watercolors to assist in making color choices and indicate each color’s behavior.

-Note: Colors swatches are shown in mass tone, at top, mixed with an equal amount of water and brushed out toward the bottom.
-All pictures of color swatches in this web site are only approximations of the actual color of the watercolor paint.
-We have taken every care to match the color in these pictures on calibrated color monitors to the actual color.
-However, because of the wide variance in color monitors the results you get may vary.
+Note: Colors swatches are shown in mass tone at the top, mixed with an equal amount of water, and brushed out toward the bottom.
+All pictures of color swatches on this website are only approximations of the actual color of the watercolor paint.
+We have carefully matched the color in these pictures on calibrated color monitors to the actual color.
+However, your results may vary because of the wide variance in color monitors.

 In the swatches above, Verditer blue completely obscures the top black line drawn in ink on the watercolor paper.
 This is apparent by comparing it to the second line drawn below, on top of the swatch after it dried.
 By comparison, there is no apparent masking of the lines drawn on the paper (difference in lightness between the line above and the line below drawn on top of the swatch) in Maya blue.
 Transparency ratings for the swatches above: Azurite = SO (semi-opaque), Smalt = ST (semi-transparent), Prussian Blue = ST (semi-transparent), Verditer Blue = O (opaque) and Maya Blue = T (transparent).

-The Composition and Permanence tables in the description of Rublev Colours Watercolors provide important information on the composition, characteristics and permanence of Rublev Colours color ranges.
-Using the tables helps you to choose colors based on how they will appear as well as how long lasting the finished artwork will be and by understanding exactly what’s in your paint, you can be sure to create the highest quality painting.
+The Composition and Permanence tables in the description of Rublev Colours Watercolors provide important information on the composition, characteristics, and permanence of Rublev Colours color ranges.
+Using the tables helps you choose colors based on how they will appear and how long-lasting the finished artwork will be, and by understanding exactly what’s in your paint, you can be sure to create the highest quality painting.

 The term ‘permanence’ is used here to mean the quality of lasting or remaining unchanged indefinitely.
-This does not imply that it will remain unchanged forever, but rather for a long period of time that cannot be measured.
+This does not imply that it will remain unchanged forever, but rather for an extended period that cannot be measured.

 This is a classification of the pigment types used in each color.
 Pigments can be classified as being either Synthetic or Natural and Organic or Inorganic.
 For example, titanium white is Synthetic and Inorganic.
 Yellow ocher is Natural and Inorganic.

 Each pigment can be universally identified by its Colour Index Name.
-As an example: Cobalt Blue is Pigment Blue 28, abbreviated to PB 28.
+For example, Cobalt Blue is Pigment Blue 28, abbreviated to PB 28.

-Colour Index Names of the pigments allow you to cross reference the working properties in other sources if you wish, i.e. lightfastness, opacity, toxicity, etc. It is also necessary to fully identify some of the modern pigments, for example, the disclosure of a pigment as Naphthol Red is insufficient because there are over a dozen different types, differing widely in lightfastness and opacity.
+Colour Index Names of the pigments allow you to cross-reference the functional properties in other sources, i.e., lightfastness, opacity, toxicity, etc. It is also necessary to fully identify some modern pigments; for example, disclosing a pigment as Naphthol Red is insufficient because there are over a dozen different types, differing widely in lightfastness and opacity.

 This column provides the chemical description of the pigments used in each color.

 The Series number indicates the relative price of the color and is determined mainly by the cost of the pigment.
-Series 1 is the least expensive and Series 5 is the most expensive.
+Series 1 is the least expensive, and Series 5 is the most costly.

-Transparent colors are marked ‘T’ and semi-transparent ‘ST’.
-Opaque colours are marked ‘O’ and semi-opaque ‘SO’.
-Transparency however, is relative and the ratings are provided as a guide only.
+Transparent colors are marked ‘T’ and semi-transparent ‘ST.’ Opaque colors are marked ‘O’ and semi-opaque ‘SO.’
+Transparency, however, is relative, and the ratings are provided as a guide only.
 In addition, any thin film of paint will appear more transparent than a thicker one.

-Staining is the characteristic that makes color difficult to remove from paper after it has been applied.
-Less staining colors can be removed almost entirely when wet or when rewetted and then lifted with a clean, wet brush and blotted up with a paper towel.
-Staining depends in large part on the paper and the particle size of the pigment.
-Staining is increased by the use of dispersants, because they act to embed pigment particles in the fibers of paper, dulling the finished color.
+Staining is the characteristic that makes color challenging to remove from the paper after it has been applied.
+Less staining colors can be removed almost entirely when wet or when rewetted, then lifted with a clean, wet brush and blotted up with a paper towel.
+Staining largely depends on the paper and the particle size of the pigment.
+Dispersants increase staining because they embed pigment particles in the fibers of the paper, dulling the finished color.
 While most brands of watercolors contain dispersants, Rublev Colours Watercolors do not; so staining is minimized.

 Granulation is the appearance of visible pigment particles in the applied color, especially when the paint is diluted and applied with a wet brush.

 Flocculation is the clumping together of pigment particles, typical of some colors, such as lapis lazuli.
 Both granulation and flocculation create subtle effects as the paint dries and are considered desirable by accomplished watercolorists.
 The trend in commercial watercolors is to suppress pigment textures in favor of homogeneous washes of color.
-Many of the pigments used in Rublev Colours Watercolors are composed of large particles and produce granulation effects naturally without the use of additives.
+Many of the pigments used in Rublev Colours Watercolors are composed of large particles and naturally produce granulation effects without additives.

 In simpler terms, the rating is the resistance of a color or color mixture to change when exposed to light and the atmosphere.
-Our ratings take into consideration the following factors; the natural passage of time, accelerated tests for lightfastness and binder stability, combined with results from pigment manufacturers’ testing, making our permanent ratings the most stringent in the industry.
+Our ratings consider the following factors; the natural passage of time accelerated tests for lightfastness and binder stability and results from pigment manufacturers’ testing, making our permanent ratings the most stringent in the industry.

 For further information on some colors, the rating may include one or more of the following additional notes:

 Lightfastness is shown with an ASTM rating for the pigment.
 The ASTM abbreviation stands for the American Society for Testing and Materials.
-This organization has set standards for the performance of art materials including a color’s lightfastness.
-In this system I is the highest lightfastness available and V is the lowest, though both ratings I and II are considered permanent for artists’ use.
+This organization has set standards for the performance of art materials, including a color’s lightfastness.
+In this system, I is the highest lightfastness available, and V is the lowest, though ratings I and II are considered permanent for artists’ use.

-To measure lightfastness using this system, colors are reduced to a level of 40% reflectance by the addition of titanium white, except for watercolors, which relies on the white paper.
+To measure lightfastness using this system, colors are reduced to 40% reflectance by adding titanium white, except for watercolors, which rely on white paper.
 This means the amount of light reflected from the color swatch.
 The swatches are then tested in both sunlight and artificially accelerated conditions.

-Where no ASTM rating is given for a color, it is labeled as ‘N/L’ meaning “Not Listed”, this usually indicates that the pigment has not yet been tested by the ASTM.
-It does not necessarily indicate a lack of lightfastness.
+Where no ASTM rating is given for a color, it is labeled as ‘N/L’ meaning “Not Listed” this usually indicates that the ASTM has not yet tested the pigment.
+It does not necessarily imply a lack of lightfastness.

-In these cases we recommend that you refer to the the permanence rating, which evaluates color on many aspects, including lightfastness, and is used to indicate a color’s ability to resist fading.
+In these cases, we recommend you refer to the permanence rating, which evaluates color on many aspects, including lightfastness, and is used to indicate a color’s ability to resist fading.